lenh0205/dotnetDoc/ComputerScience.md

 * -> **`Monitor the Shutdown Process`**: Use logging and monitoring tools to track how gracefully the shutdown process is executed, identifying potential bottlenecks or failures.
 * -> **`Test Regularly`**: Regularly test the graceful shutdown process in staging environments to catch any edge cases and validate that the system behaves as expected during real-world shutdowns.
 * -> **`Manage Dependencies`**: Ensure services are aware of dependencies, both upstream and downstream, and shut down in the correct sequence to avoid cascading failures.

+###  Important in Distributed Systems and microservices
+* -> these system often manage critical and long-running processes, involve numerous dependencies, and maintain persistent connections to other services or clients
+* -> and multiple services work together to complete a task, a forceful shutdown of one service can disrupt the entire system

 ### Testing Graceful Shutdown
 * _involves simulating real-world shutdowns, such as during deployments, scaling, or hardware failures:_